axelerant/engg-handbook/content/docs/common-areas/reverse-proxy.md

 # Reverse Proxy

 A reverse proxy is a type of server that sits between client devices and web servers, forwarding client requests to those servers and serving the resulting responses back to the clients.
-Essentially, a reverse proxy is a tool that allows you to direct requests from one domain to another domain or to multiple domains.
+Essentially, a reverse proxy is a tool that allows you to direct requests from one server to another server or to multiple servers.

 Here are some features of reverse proxy: